undertherain/gpt-bench/README.md

 Device can be any string that can be interpreted in `torch.to(device)` call.

+## Sinle-node benchmark
+The benchmark comes in two variants: single-node and distributed.
+These two variants are not mutually replaceable, but rather complimentary.

+Single node benchmark is designed to have minimal external dependencies, the model is implemented in pure PyTorch.
+Additionally this version has stricter conditions on what can be modified - the model can only be optimized in post-processing step etc. Refer to [correspondign README file](/single/README.md) for more details.

 ## Distributed benchmark

 Distributed version benchmark is formulated as training of 175B parameters GPT-like model.
 The actual parallelization scheme is not fixed in order to accomodate for different network topologies.
 The model size is set, however, to be prohibitively large for a typical stand-alone accelerator.